balenaltd/handbook/Deployment-Environment-and-Procedures.md

 3. Go to https://admin.resin.io/top-level-numbers and check the number of online devices.
 Note the number down somewhere for later
 4. Deploy the proxy with `resinctl deploy proxy production`
-5. SSH into the new proxy instance and run (MODIFY THE ENVIRONMENT APPROPRIATELY):
+5. SSH into the new proxy *CONTAINER* and run (MODIFY THE ENVIRONMENT APPROPRIATELY):

   ```
   mkdir -p /root/.ssh